-On Saturday I cheerfully announced to my family that I had signed us up for a potluck socialising event with Aarhus Spouse Community members.
-This decision comes as part of my New Year’s resolution to go out and socialise more with people face-to-face.
+On Saturday, I cheerfully announced to my family that I had signed us up for a potluck socialising event with Aarhus Spouse Community members, as part of my New Year’s resolution to socialise and network more.

 As the introvert that he is, my husband asked if there was a way of him staying home to watch our two sons, while I went out to have fun without the distraction of our sons running around on a sugar high.

 Well, none of my clan was flacking out of this one.

 As a parent, it is always easy to come up with a ‘valid’ excuse for flacking out of social events.
 The easiest way is to claim a safe but believable sickness befalling their child, then touch wood it doesn’t come to happen.
 Most adult hosts would rather not have a sick, feral, puke throwing, child around, to ruin a cosy party.

 I digress.
 The Spouse Community Aarhus event that we were attending was open to both children and parents.
 Organisers had requested that each guest bring a home-country inspired meal to share with the other international attendees.

 Making the usual Kenyan snacks of either mandazi or mahamri (fried dough), samosas, or meals like ugali (cornmeal), pilau or chapatti was not inspiring enough.